aliyun/terraform-provider-alicloud/website/docs/r/cs_kubernetes_node_pool.html.markdown

   * key: It can be up to 64 characters in length.
 It cannot begin with "aliyun", "http://", or "https://".
 It cannot be a null string.
   * value: It can be up to 128 characters in length.
 It cannot begin with "aliyun", "http://", or "https://" It can be a null string.
 * `labels` - (Optional) A List of Kubernetes labels to assign to the nodes .
 Only labels that are applied with the ACK API are managed by this argument.
+  * key: The label key.
+  * value: The label value.
 * `taints` - (Optional) A List of Kubernetes taints to assign to the nodes.
 * `management` - (Optional, Available in 1.109.1+) Managed node pool configuration.
 When using a managed node pool, the node key must use `key_name`.
 Detailed below.
 * `scaling_config` - (Optional, Available in 1.111.0+) Auto scaling node pool configuration.
 For more details, see `scaling_config`.